oskar-c/SH-1.3/README.txt

-To run this program on Windows using VSCode:
+To run this program on Windows using VSCode, watch this helpful video https://youtu.be/m9HBM1m_EMU, or follow instructions below:
 1. Install the necessary dependencies and extensions
 	a.
 OpenCV 4.6.0
 	b.
 VSCode 2019